mautic/documentation/en/tips/troubleshooting.md

 #### But I don't understand the error message

-Take a deep breath and try to actually read the error messages.
+Take a deep breath and try to read the error messages.
 Some error messages actually have the solution written in them.
 Look at this one:

 ```
 Fatal: Automatically populating $HTTP_RAW_POST_DATA is deprecated and will be removed in a future version.
 To avoid this warning set 'always_populate_raw_post_data' to '-1' in php.ini and use the php://input stream instead. - in file Unknown - at line 0 [] []